After two and a half years I finally received my Italian passport! This is the story of how I gained citizenship and the process from start to finish:

 After an email to the consulate, I was informed that there was a check list of documents and requirements needed before booking an appointment, more on this later!
 First, I had to see if I was eligible to apply and there are a few different ways this can be done.
 In my case it would be through the blood line on the male side of my family known as JS – Jure Sanguinis.
 This involves having a direct line from your ancestor that was born in Italy and emigrated to your country of birth, in my case England.
 The first thing which is very important, is to find out if your relative was naturalised.
 Basically, this means whether or not they renounced their citizenship or if they became a UK citizen.
 Also, around this time, I became aware of online groups that were to play a major role in terms of advice and also support throughout the process.
 These online groups are invaluable and helped each other as there are an untold number of hurdles and brick walls people come up against.
 I really appreciated their guidance.

 So, after some research, I found out that the Milton Keynes Legalisation office was the place to contact.
 This was a major hub for all paperwork that was to be needed throughout the process but also to see if I could even get past the first hurdle.

 First stop, I had to see if my great grandfather Antonio has been naturalised.
 I completed the form and sent it off to the national archives and waited for a reply.
-After a few weeks, I received an email saying that there was a record of my grandfather becoming naturalised and this meant that technically it made all descendants Italian from birth.
+After a few weeks, I received an email saying that there was no record of my grandfather becoming naturalised and this meant that technically it made all descendants Italian from birth.
 After paying the admission fee for their certificate proving the above, I could now move on to the next step.
 The certificate had an expiration date so I had to make sure that this didn’t expire.

 This is the bulk of the process and this takes as long as it takes for you to locate the relevant documents, many people have issues locating these documents and it is really a time-consuming process phone calls, emails, talking with relatives.